Marblehead, Abbot Public Library

 Mystery Book Group

-On Tuesday, Feb.
-24 at 10:30 a. m. , the Mystery Book Club will meet to discuss "Apples Never Fall” by Liane Moriarty.
+On Tuesday, April 28 at 10:30 a. m. , the Mystery Book Club will meet to discuss "The Maid" by Nita Prose.
 Copies will be available to check out at the Main Desk.
 Registration is required - please register below.
-Contact Head of Adult Services Librarian Allie Wyant for more information at wyant@noblenet.…Learn More
+For more information, please contact Adult Services Librarian Allie Wyant at wyant@noblenet.…Learn More

 Drop-in Tech Help with All Computers Great and Small